shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/quadratic_time_maximum_mean_discrepancy.rst

 Example
 -------

-Imagine we have samples from :math:`p` and :math:`q`, here in the form of CDenseFeatures (here 64 bit floats aka RealFeatures).
+Imagine we have samples from :math:`p` and :math:`q`, here in the form of DenseFeatures (here 64 bit floats aka RealFeatures).

 .. sgexample:: quadratic_time_maximum_mean_discrepancy.sg:create_features

-We create an instance of :sgclass:`CQuadraticTimeMMD`, passing it data the kernel.
+We create an instance of :sgclass:`QuadraticTimeMMD`, passing it data the kernel.

 .. sgexample:: quadratic_time_maximum_mean_discrepancy.sg:create_instance

-We can select multiple ways to compute the test statistic, see :sgclass:`CQuadraticTimeMMD` for details.
+We can select multiple ways to compute the test statistic, see :sgclass:`QuadraticTimeMMD` for details.
 The biased statistic is computed as

 .. sgexample:: quadratic_time_maximum_mean_discrepancy.sg:estimate_mmd

-There are multiple ways to perform the actual hypothesis test, see :sgclass:`CQuadraticTimeMMD` for details.
+There are multiple ways to perform the actual hypothesis test, see :sgclass:`QuadraticTimeMMD` for details.
 The permutation version simulates from :math:`H_0` via repeatedly permuting the samples from :math:`p` and :math:`q`.
 We can perform the test via computing a test threshold for a given :math:`\alpha`, or by directly computing a p-value.